BurgerAndreas/diffusion-planning/notes.md

 What happens if we train a diffuser on a larger maze?
 - We can't train a diffuser on a larger maze, because we don't have any training data for larger mazes.
 The diffuser can only imitate another agent who can solve the larger maze.

-Can diffuser output trajectories with 'holes'?
-- No. The diffuser controls a ball.
-The output are linear forces on the ball (x_force, y_force).
-The observation space is (x_coord, y_coord, x_velocity, y_velocity).

 How long does the diffusion model take to train?
 - A separate model is trained for each maze size.
 On one RTX3060, with default parameters: